Many freelancers sign up to Upwork with huge expectations. Often, many gave up because they couldn’t find ways to make money on the platform.

 - Entry/Intermediate jobs

-- Jobs with less than 5 proposals.
+- Jobs with fewer than 5 proposals.

 - Jobs that require secondary skills. (e.g. content writer for an electrical engineering company)